FT.com, Slashdot, GeoCities flag up charges

 Avantgo is being disengenuous.
 The Register, for example, never asked readers to include us as one of their custom channels.
 And we have no intention of being bounced by Avantgo into paying thousands of dollars a year just to that we can feature on their official channel list.

-We do have an alternative front page for PDAs, skunked up by our former colleague Tony Smith, which you can access here.
+We do have an alternative front page for PDAs, skunked up by our former colleague Tony Smith.
 However, the front page is a far as it goes - click on the story and you are back in Fat RegLand.